sonaproject/slsnet/README.md

   - each call updates loaded network config (onos netcfg to see loaded config)
   - updated values are immediately applied to existing entries
 - hosts.basic.location value is not allowed

+**CAUTION: SDN-IP with Host IP-MAC Updates**
+- SDN-IP Installed Intents's Host MAC is not updated when Host's MAC value is changed (ex. restart Mininet)
+  - The related flow seem not working for DST MAC is updated as old MAC, then receiving host DROPs IT!!!

 ### 0. Lock down links by Network Config
 Network Config Link Provider